 Aggressive or disobedient behavior is always challenging for the teacher, child, classmates and parents.
-It is not an easy task to support and help an angry child while maintaining an optimal learning environment for the students.
-In this workshop, teachers will learn about defiance and anger and their triggers as well as receive practical advice on how to handle angry and disobedient behavior.
-We will look at the various developmental milestones and offer tools for managing behavior from both a cognitive and language perspective.
+It is not an easy task to support and help a child who acts out while maintaining an optimal learning environment for the students.
+In this workshop, teachers will learn about defiance and some of the possible reasons for such behaviour as well as receive practical advice on how to handle angry and disobedient behavior.

 In the age of social media and computers needed for school work, parents are questioning how much screen time is too much.
 This presentation, based entirely on the recommendations of various pediatric bodies as well as research based articles gives a look into what’s good, what’s bad and what do we not yet know about the effects of screens on our kids.
 While the amount of time is important, this presentation touches on the importance of considering content and type of media as well as the hours spent.

 It is normal for children to be quiet in new situations or with people unfamiliar to them.
 However, shy or socially anxious children usually remain overly nervous, avoiding social situations that result in discomfort.
 We introduce a model to understand how anxiety develops and often becomes more severe.
 Most importantly, this model provides the basis for you to help your children develop more confidence socially and overcome their anxiety.
 We provide practical and useful advice on teaching your children the skills necessary to interact with others without becoming overly fearful.